camunda/camunda-docs/docs/self-managed/platform-deployment/helm-kubernetes/guides/aws-marketplace.md

   --role-name AmazonEKS_EBS_CSI_DriverRole_Cluster_$CLUSTER_NAME
 ```

-We need to create the AWS AddOn for the EBS Driver and add it to the cluster.
+Create the AWS add-on for the EBS Driver and add it to the cluster:

 ```
 aws eks create-addon --cluster-name $CLUSTER_NAME --addon-name aws-ebs-csi-driver \